joesingo/cms/readme.md

 ---
-cms is a content management system that creates a website from static files written in [Markdown](https://daringfireball.net/projects/markdown/) and [YAML](http://yaml.org).
+cms is a content management system that creates a static websites from files written in [Markdown](https://daringfireball.net/projects/markdown/) and [YAML](http://yaml.org).
 Its aim is to get in the way as little as possible, whilst still being fairly flexible.